DewellGuerand/LINMA2471---Project/report/main.typ

 We can conlude that it converge in few iteration but the time per iteration is tremendeous in comparison with the other methods.

+== Comparison of the model :

+In this section we will try to interpet the influence of the parameter $c$, as we have juste talked about the influence of $lambda$.
+As wwe have just mentionned earlier, the parameter $c$ is responsible of the part that take the transaction cost in our model.
+A higher $c$ mean that we have bigger transaction cost and a lower $c$ mean that we do not have many cost in transaction.

 What comparisons could you make between the different methods?
 Is it always a fair choice?